Mambo-Token/MamboLaunchPad/Layer2-Tokens/Lemon-Soda.md

 2 Million tokens for soft sales in a price curve to generate funds
 for better liquidity, other pools on other dexes and for buying $Soda rewards.
 The concept is sustainable. the $Soda rewards must be bought, they are not free inflating tokens.
-2 Million tokens as reserves for other pools liquidity.
+2 Million tokens as reserves for other dex pools liquidity.
 0, 0%, ZERO, nada, null, nichts, no preallocation whatsovever.
 If it sounds to good to be true: Our business model are the small pool fees and the success.
+Unsold and unused tokens maybe burnt at a later point.
+The goal is to have a fair well distributed launch and taking our hands off.
+Finally the token manangement wants to own not more thant 5-10% of the tokens to maintain the rewards circulation.
+The rest is in the bags of the degens.

 ## $Soda
 Total supply: 1 Million $Soda token.